UCLA Travel Study Student Guide

 Each Travel Study program has a required course curriculum.
 Travel Study students are automatically enrolled in this curriculum by the Travel Study Office.
 These courses are mandatory and cannot be dropped without terminating your participation in the program.
-You can review your course enrollments beginning in March on URSA .
+You can review your course enrollments beginning in March on MyUCLA.

-If an optional course is available for your program, you may add or drop the optional course as follows:
+If an optional course is available for your program, UCLA students may add or drop the optional course as follows:

-There may be an additional fee for optional courses.
-For more information about required and optional courses for your program, please visit the section of the program Web site marked “Curriculum".
+For more information about required and optional courses for your program, please visit the curriculum section of the program website.

 UCLA Travel Study programs are of a serious academic nature.
 Grades transfer automatically to other UCs and they become part of your permanent academic record.

 All Travel Study courses must be taken for a letter grade.
 Auditing and pass/no pass are not allowed for Travel Study programs.